 Mosquito and Tick Surveillance Traps

 Every summer, the Fairfax County Health Department traps mosquitoes and ticks as part of routine surveillance for West Nile virus and Lyme disease.
-Traps are set up in as many as 70 different locations throughout the Fairfax community.
+Traps are set up in dozens of locations throughout the Fairfax community.

 If you see a mosquito or tick trap, PLEASE DO NOT DISTURB IT.
 What do they look like?
 You can view the various types of traps and read how they work in the photo gallery on the right.